datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 data comes from external systems or from internal pipes.

-Data in a dataset is represented as a JSON list where each list item is a data record, called *entity*, consisting og key-value pairs.
+Data in a dataset is represented as a JSON list where each list item is a data record, called *entity*, consisting of key-value pairs.

-A dataset with two people entities could look something like this:
+A dataset with two entities concerning people could look like this:

 .. code-block:: json